 Ask any parent what the most challenging part of their day is and most of them will say the morning, especially if they have more than one child.
-Getting everybody ready and out the door to school and work on time is a difficult enough job, if you have a child that battles with you every morning over going to school your task becomes one that would make even the most efficient world leader or diplomat cringe.
+Getting everybody ready and out the door to school and work on time is a difficult enough job; if you have a child that battles with you every morning over going to school, your task becomes one that would make even the most efficient world leader or diplomat cringe.

 It’s pretty common knowledge that most kids don’t cheer at that thought of school.
-Ask the majority of kids what their favorite subject is and with a cheeky smile they’ll say recess.
+Ask the majority of kids what their favorite subject is and, with a cheeky smile, they’ll say recess.
 Mornings are to be dreaded and all manner of bribery is used to convince the parent to let them stay home.
-Sandra, a 30 year old mom from Illinois has heard it all from her 10 year old son.
+Sandra, a 30-year-old mom from Illinois has heard it all from her 10-year-old son.
 “He has tried to pretend he was sick.
-He’ll cry, tell me how much he hates school and hide his uniform.”
+He’ll cry, tell me how much he hates school, and hide his uniform.”

-As adults we don’t exactly face mornings, especially Monday mornings, with bells on and we have the added incentive of a pay check.
+As adults, we don’t exactly face mornings, especially Monday mornings, with bells on and we have the added incentive of a paycheck.

 Some kids could warm to their responsibility of going to school if all that entailed was going to a place where they could hang out with their friends.
 They could do without the whole academic business.
 Most kids see school as a necessary evil to be tolerated and at least tempered by having fun with kids their own age.

 For some kids, school is genuinely intolerable.
-They may have started out liking school but you start to notice that lately they are reluctant to go.
-Their behaviour seems to more than just the novelty of school wearing off and being unhappy that the fun and games of early years have given way to tests and homework.
+They may have started out liking school, but you start to notice that lately, they are reluctant to go.
+Their behavior seems to more than just the novelty of school wearing off and being unhappy that the fun and games of early years have given way to tests and homework.
 They claim stomach aches.
 They don’t like talking about school.
 You may notice their mood changes.
 They seem to actually be afraid to go to school.
 These changes may be warning signs that you need to pay attention to, especially if they come on suddenly.
 They may be a signal that something is going on with your child that is more than his just not liking schoolwork.

 Try to gently draw out your child to tell you why he doesn’t like going to school.
-Explain that school is necessary and non negotiable but maybe if he would tell you why he doesn’t like it you could find ways to make his time at school easier.
+Explain that school is necessary and non-negotiable, but maybe if he would tell you why he doesn’t like it you could find ways to make his time at school easier.

 Sandra continues, “He has ADHD and he has trouble with reading.
 We've talked to the teacher.
 Now the class is not required to read aloud during class.
 He also works with our son one on one after school.
 I have also started a reward chart.
-If he goes to school everyday without problems he gets a marble to add to a jar.
+If he goes to school every day without problems, he gets a marble to add to a jar.
 Every marble is worth 30 minutes.
 He can choose between video games, TV, and movies.”

-In a lot of cases teachers are overworked and this makes it hard to give attention to individual students so that if your child is going through a hard time either academically or socially, his teacher might not notice until you bring it to their attention.
+In a lot of cases, teachers are overworked and this makes it hard to give attention to individual students so that if your child is going through a hard time either academically or socially, his teacher might not notice until you bring it to their attention.
 Make an effort to get involved in your child’s school and keep an open dialogue with their teacher so that you can both share concerns and ways to help your child.

 If your child is shy and withdrawn, she may have trouble making friends and be an easy target for bullies.
-You could try maybe enrolling them in after school or weekend activities as a way to boost their confidence so that this confidence makes them more outgoing at school.
-Just like in adulthood, confidence draws people to each other and friendships in school are vital to a child’s growth and self esteem.
+You could try maybe enrolling them in after-school or weekend activities as a way to boost their confidence so that this confidence makes them more outgoing at school.
+Just like in adulthood, confidence draws people to each other and friendships in school are vital to a child’s growth and self-esteem.

 The main thing to remember is that while school is a necessity, you can work with your child’s teacher and your child himself while respecting his feelings to help make school an enjoyable experience.